adreaskar/covid19-tracker/README.md

 A simple app that tracks Covid-19 data of current date + some additional country info.
 Using a clean graphical interface, it provides all the necessary statistics.

 This is my first `Node.js` project as part of training.
-The app  is hosted on heroku using a free dyno, so if it loads slowly just wait until it wakes up from idle 💤.

 Data sourced from Worldometers database.